 Please note that the Microsoft Security Response Center does not provide technical support for Microsoft products.
 If you need assistance with something other than reporting a possible security vulnerability, please see the statement below that most closely matches your situation and expand the statement for next steps.

-If you continue to have trouble, you can find additional support options here.
+If you continue to have trouble, you can find additional support options by visiting the Virus and Security Solution Center.